MangaVQA and MangaLMM: A Benchmark and Specialized Model for Multimodal Manga Understanding: Experiments

 \PAR{Evaluation Protocol for MangaOCR} We follow the evaluation protocols from prior OCR studies~\cite{DeepSolo,ESTextSpotter} and ICDAR 2019 multilingual OCR competitions~\cite{ArT,ReCTS,LSVT,MLT19}.
 First, a predicted bounding box is considered a correct detection if its intersection over union (IoU) with a ground truth box exceeds 0.5.
 Based on the matched boxes, we compute precision (P), recall (R), and the harmonic mean (Hmean).
 Second, for each matched box, we calculate the normalized edit distance (NED) between the predicted and ground truth texts as a character-level metric.
 NED ranges from 0 to 1, with higher values indicating better performance; details are in the supplementary materials.

 Since LMMs sometimes output the same word repeatedly, we apply post-processing to exclude repeated text segments that appear more than ten times, treating them as noise.
-Except for the analysis in \S~\ref{subsec:Analysis-MangaOCR}, we report only the end-to-end Hmean for simplicity.
+Except for the analysis in \S\ref{subsec:Analysis-MangaOCR}, we report only the end-to-end Hmean for simplicity.

 \PAR{Evaluation Protocol for MangaVQA} Following LLaVA-Bench~\cite{llava}, we adopt the LLM-as-a-judge approach~\cite{judge} as our evaluation metric.
-We provide GPT-4o~\cite{gpt4o} (\texttt{gpt-4o-2024-11-20}) with the question, a human-written answer, and the model's response.
-Based on the human-written answer, GPT-4o assesses whether the model's response is appropriate and relevant to the question, using a 1–10 scale.
-The prompt used for LLM-as-a-judge is provided in the supplementary materials.
+We select a single LLM as the judge, which assigns scores to model responses.
+Specifically, we provide the judge with the question, a human-written answer, and the model's response.
+Based on the human-written answer, the judge evaluates whether the model's response is appropriate and relevant to the question on a 1–10 scale.
+To avoid circular bias with GPT-4o, which was used in constructing our VQA training dataset, we employ Gemini 2.5 Flash~\cite{gemini2.5} (\texttt{gemini-2.5-flash}) as the judge LLM.
+The prompt used for LLM-as-a-judge is shown in Table~\ref{sup:prompt-VQAeval} in the Appendix.